On the Need for (Quantum) Memory with Short Outputs: Finding collisions implies many entries in the compressed oracle

-Below we present a new lemma showing intuitively that, if an algorithm can find a pair of collision with high probability, under the view of compressed oracle, the expected number of non-$\bot$ entries in the compressed oracle can not be very small.
+Below we present a new lemma showing intuitively that, if an algorithm can find a pair of collisions with high probability, under the compressed oracle view, the expected number of non-$\bot$ entries in the compressed oracle cannot be too small.
 Our main proof idea is to first bound the increment in winning probability after each of the $T$ queries, then show that the overall winning probability is bounded by a combination of each increment.
-In \Cref{lem:progress-measure}, we carefully bound the weight increase on the basis where the database contains collision, by analyzing the evolution of the database during oracle query separately according to their original non-$\bot$ entries numbers.
-Then in \Cref{remember-tuples}, we combine the winning probability increment for each query together, and connect it to the final winning probability.
+In \Cref{lem:progress-measure}, we carefully bound the weight increase on the basis where the database contains collision, by analyzing the evolution of the database during oracle query separately according to the number of existing non-$\bot$ entries.
+Then in \Cref{remember-tuples}, we combine the per-query increments, and connect it to the final winning probability.

-We clarify that the lemma works for a slightly generalized version of the collision finding problem, namely the \emph{Labeled Collision Finding} problem, defined as following: \begin{definition}[Labeled Collision Finding] Given a random oracle $G: [M]\to [N_0]$, as well as a label function $\lab: [M]\to [N]$, for some fixed $y^*$ the goal is to find a pair $(x,x')\in [M]^2$ such that: \begin{itemize} \item $x\neq x'$. \item $\lab(x) = \lab(x')=y^*$. \item $G(x) = G(x')$. \end{itemize} We call the satisfying pair $(x,x')$ a pair of label-$y^*$ collisions. \end{definition}
+We clarify that the lemma works for a slightly generalized version of the collision finding problem, namely the \emph{Labeled Collision Finding} problem, defined as follows: \begin{definition}[Labeled Collision Finding] Given a random oracle $G: [M]\to [N_0]$, as well as a label function $\lab: [M]\to [N]$, for some fixed $y^*$ the goal is to find a pair $(x,x')\in [M]^2$ such that: \begin{itemize} \item $x\neq x'$. \item $\lab(x) = \lab(x')=y^*$. \item $G(x) = G(x')$. \end{itemize} We call the satisfying pair $(x,x')$ a pair of label-$y^*$ collisions. \end{definition}